Friday, September 9, 2011

 Seminar Report - Tongue Tie and Breastfeeding

-Well its 7 days since the seminar and Im just about recovered now !
-My goodness it was alot of work but so worth it .
-I should start by saying that when I planned it I really didnt think Id have 110 attendees .
+My goodness it was a lot of work organising a seminar.
+I should start by saying that when I planned it I really didn't think I'd have 110 attendees .
 That is the level of interest in this issue in Ireland .
-We had IBCLCs , Midwives, nurses, dieticans , SaLTs , GPs , paediatricians , Cuidiu breastfeeding Counsellors and La Leche League leaders .
+We had IBCLCs , Midwives, nurses, dieticans , SLTs , GPs , paediatricians , Cuidiu breastfeeding Counsellors and La Leche League leaders .
 The wonderful thing about it was that we had IBCLCs from the UK travel over to hear Catherine Watson Genna .
 Some of these IBCLCs are dividing tongue ties on a daily basis .
 So we had a wealth of expertise in the room.

 Look at what I can do with my new improved tongue !
 One of our Irish babies post frenotomy .